Dismantlability of weakly systolic complexes and applications: Remarks on systolic complexes

-\begin{proof} Let $co(\ov Y)$ be the convex hull of $\ov Y$ in $\bf X$.
-The full subcomplex $ {\bf Z}$ of $\bf X$ spanned by $co(\ov Y)$ is a bounded systolic complex.
-By Lemma \ref{minsubcx}, there exists a minimal $G$-invariant subcomplex $\bf Y$ of $\bf Z$ containing the set $\ov Y$ and which itself is a systolic complex.
-Then, applying the proof of \cite[Theorem 3.11]{Po} to the bounded bridged graphs which are the underlying graphs of the systolic complexes $\bf Y$ of $\bf Z$, it follows that $\bf Y$ is finite. \end{proof}
+\begin{proof} Let $\mr{conv}(\ov Y)$ be the convex hull of $\ov Y$ in $\bf X$.
+The full subcomplex $ {\bf Z}$ of $\bf X$ spanned by $\mr{conv}(\ov Y)$ is a bounded systolic complex.
+By Lemma \ref{minsubcx}, there exists a minimal $G$--invariant subcomplex $\bf Y$ of $\bf Z$ containing the set $\ov Y$ and which itself is a systolic complex.
+Then, applying the proof of \cite[Theorem 3.11]{Po} to the bounded bridged graphs which are $1$--skeleta of the systolic complexes $\bf Y$ of $\bf Z$, it follows that $\bf Y$ is finite. \end{proof}

 \begin{theorem}[The fixed point theorem] Let $G$ be a finite group acting by simplicial automorphisms on a systolic complex $\bf X$.
 Then there exists a simplex $\sigma \in {\bf X}$ which is invariant under the action of $G$. \end{theorem}